Financial Assistance for College

 cell: (309) 214-5553

 *Steps 1 & 2 are a graduation requirement.
-See Mrs. Self if you cannot fulfill this commitment.
-There will be a FAFSA completion workshop at HSHS on Tuesday, January 30, 2024 beginning at 6 p.m. for anyone who would like assistance completing this form.
+See Ms. Self if you cannot fulfill this commitment.
+There will be a FAFSA completion workshop at HSHS for anyone who would like assistance completing this form.
+Date for 2024-2025 TBD

 Also according to ICC there is an extensive amount of money for students who qualify for free/reduced lunch or have qualified for the Pell Grant from CareerLink to pursue education in technical fields.
 Ask about career link at the college you plan to attend.